Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 In my opinion, the human side is really very important, but so is aligning ourselves with the same values.
 At Scaleway, we're resolutely looking to the future, and we're committed to being a good corporate citizen.
 We believe in and are working to build a responsible and sovereign cloud.

-We also want to nurture our staff, so a dedicated, personalised career plan is built for each employee and reviewed regularly.
+We also want to nurture our staff, so a dedicated, personalized career plan is built for each employee and reviewed regularly.
 These are initiatives that we highlight very quickly in the recruitment process.

 We also promote our community, our culture.
 For example, our offices, with their inspiring design, are known as "houses".
 Located in the heart of privileged areas of Paris and Lille, they are like collaborative spaces where hundreds of talented people work together.
 These are environments that make you want to come, which is also why we bring candidates to the office, to feel these little effects, to make them want to be the first choice.